I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 2. Retrieve Google Calendar events for the target date

-3. Search and load the daily note for the target date
+3. Search for and read the daily note for the target date

-4. Ask user five questions one by one about achievements and reflections
+4. Ask user five questions about achievements and reflections, one at a time

-5. Update the existing daily note file with responses and automatically generated tasks for tomorrow
+5. Update the existing daily note file with responses and auto-generated tasks for tomorrow

 ### Step 0: Determine Target Date